alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging-03.md

 offer insight into
 Content PCASM,
 for instance
-the content
+that the content
-sharing features
+shares features
-with other, specimen,
+with other,
+specimen,
-known plaintext content.
+or known plaintext content.

 ## Why: Conversation Metadata as **OPTIONAL** PCASM